Donders-Institute/bidscoin/docs/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You may get the error "Could not parse required sub- label from [..]".
 This error can have multiple causes, the most probable ones are:

-1) Your subject source folders are named in an inconsistent way, i.e. the filepath is not parseable by your ``subject`` regular expression.
+1) Your subject source folders are named in an inconsistent way, i.e. the filepath is not parsable by your ``subject`` regular expression.
 The best remedy is to open the bidsmap in the bidseditor and update the path in the ``subject`` and/or ``session`` regular expression(s).
 If that is not working out, then you should rename your subject/session source folders and make them all consistent
 2) Your source data moved to a different location.
 The solution is to either move the data back to the original location or to open the bidsmap in the bidseditor and update the path in the ``subject`` and/or ``session`` field(s).
 Alternatively, to avoid this specific issue, you can use bidsmapper's ``--no-update`` option (the first time you run it on the raw folder).
 The downside of this (non-default) approach is that the subject/session label parsing may be less robust (especially if you have no or a very short subject/session prefix)

 I got an "Unexpected postfix / file conversion result"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This bidscoiner warning message means that the source data was not properly recognised / converted by the plugin.
+This bidscoiner warning message means that the source data was not properly recognized / converted by the plugin.
 Please search and/or report it on `Github issue <https://github.com/Donders-Institute/bidscoin/issues?q=>`__ to resolve it.

 I only see "_magnitude1" or "_magnitude2" run-items in my bidsmap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^